About Yellow Branch Falls

 Perhaps the only thing that disturbed the peace was the presence of loud gunshots echoing and piercing through the tranquility during our visit.

 We suspect that it was probably due to hunting, but since we’re not familiar with the hunting laws in Upcountry South Carolina, we’re not sure how commonplace it is to be within earshot of hunting activity on this trail.

 Like with Issaqueena Falls, we happend to see this waterfall with pretty low flow, and I’d imagine its best volume comes during the Spring or right after a storm.

 That said, we had to cross the shallow stream one last time in front of the falls to get the full frontal views you see on this page, but the low flow made that crossing a piece of cake.

 Yellow Branch Falls resides in the Sumter National Forest near Walhalla, South Carolina.
+It is administered by the USDA Forest Service.
 For information or inquiries about the area as well as current conditions, visit their website or Facebook page.

 We happened to come to the trailhead for Yellow Branch Falls from Issaqueena Falls.

 It was only a few minutes drive from there as we rejoined the SC28, then headed south (back towards Walhalla) for about a mile before turning right onto a short road leading to the car park for the Yellow Branch Picnic Area.